diegobellino/VaultDebug/README.md

 - **Customize the Editor Console:**
 Modify the UI and behavior of the Vault Console Editor to suit your project's needs.

+## Known  Issues
+- `Assertion failed` generates aVisual issues in the Vault Console when displaying logs while UIToolkit windows are open

 ## Dependencies
 - **Newtonsoft.Json:**
 For JSON serialization and deserialization of log data.